Azathothas/Stars/README.md

 - [HackingGate/Country-IP-Blocks](https://github.com/HackingGate/Country-IP-Blocks) – Latest country IP ranges in CIDR notation updates by the end of every week day (Monday to Friday at 9:22PM UTC)
 - [HariSekhon/DevOps-Bash-tools](https://github.com/HariSekhon/DevOps-Bash-tools) – 1000+ DevOps Bash Scripts - AWS, GCP, Kubernetes, Docker, CI/CD, APIs, SQL, PostgreSQL, MySQL, Hive, Impala, Kafka, Hadoop, Jenkins, GitHub, GitLab, BitBucket, Azure DevOps, TeamCity, Spotify, MP3, LDAP, Code/Build Linting, pkg mgmt for Linux, Mac, Python, Perl, Ruby, NodeJS, Golang, Advanced dotfiles: .bashrc, .vimrc, .gitconfig, .screenrc, tmux..
 - [InfoSecWarrior/Offensive-Pentesting-Scripts](https://github.com/InfoSecWarrior/Offensive-Pentesting-Scripts) – Scripts that are intended to help you in your pen-testing and bug-hunting efforts by automating various manual tasks, making your work more efficient and effective.
-- [Inscyght/Zero-E](https://github.com/Inscyght/Zero-E) – Automates the entire network enumeration process in a fire-and-forget manner, among many more functions.
+- [Inscyght/Zero-E](https://github.com/Inscyght/Zero-E) – Automates the network enumeration process in a fire-and-forget manner, among many more functions.
 Zero effort, zero error network enumeration.
 - [IvanGlinkin/AutoSUID](https://github.com/IvanGlinkin/AutoSUID) – AutoSUID application is the Open-Source project, the main idea of which is to automate harvesting the SUID executable files and to find a way for further escalating the privileges.
 - [IvanGlinkin/Fast-Google-Dorks-Scan](https://github.com/IvanGlinkin/Fast-Google-Dorks-Scan) – The OSINT project, the main idea of which is to collect all the possible Google dorks search combinations and to find the information about the specific web-site: common admin panels, the widespread file types and path traversal.
 The 100% automated.
 - [Jip-Hop/ubernerd](https://github.com/Jip-Hop/ubernerd) – Run Docker and LXC-like containers with a portable install of nerdctl on a systemd based host